Rent Affordability Calculator

 Thirty percent is a pretty comfortable level for most people.
 It gives you the chance to balance rent and other expenses.
 Spending at this level means that you want to have some money for discretionary spending or savings, but you still want a decent apartment.
 In most areas, this can get you a nice place that can make a home while giving you room in your budget to have spending money, too.

-40 percent plus
+Rent calculation 40 percent plus of your income

 This level represents a budget warning for most people, as it can make the rest of your budget tight or unmanageable — especially in the event of an emergency.
 Still, in some cities or some circumstances, this may be unavoidable.
 The extra money might mean more space, a better location, or the chance to live without a roommate.
 The extra money you’ll spend on rent each month could mean you’ll need to make sacrifices in other areas, like savings or hobbies.
 Keep all of this in mind when making budget calculations.